rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

     * "Duplicate": the task is identical to, or closely related to, some other task, such that completing either would be equivalent to completing both.
+    * "Invalid": the task isn't relevant, is incompletely described, doesn't make sense, or is otherwise not appropriate work for the team using the tracker.

 None of these are universal.